-A book distributor sells your print book (POD/print-on-demand, in most cases) to the online booksellers and even brick-and-mortar bookstores.
-IngramSpark is currently the only reliable distribution channel that indie authors can use to reach brick-and-mortar stores.
-Even though Amazon CreateSpace books are listed in the database that bookstores see, they generally do not like to order books from Amazon.
-My favorite way to distribute print books is by using a combination CreateSpace and IngramSpark.
+A book distributor sends your print book (POD/print-on-demand, in most cases) to the online booksellers and brick-and-mortar bookstores.
+IngramSpark is currently the only reliable distribution channel that indie authors can use to reach brick-and-mortar stores because they offer the 53% discount and returns program that bookstores require.
+Even though Amazon CreateSpace books are listed in the database that bookstores see, they generally do not like to order books from Amazon and they only offer a 40% discount (and no returns).
+My favorite way to distribute print books is by using a combination CreateSpace and IngramSpark and offering a 30% discount and no returns.
 (More on that a little further down the page.)

-Even though book aggregation is different from distribution, most people just call it all distribution, especially when the company does both.
+Even though ebook aggregation is different from book distribution, most people just call it all distribution, especially when the company does both.
 Smashwords provides ebook aggregation only, but IngramSpark provides both print and ebook distribution.
 Get it?

 Where books are distributed and aggregated

 Your customer doesn’t care if it’s called aggregation or distribution, they just find your ebook in the store they like to shop in.
 That store is called an online retailer.
 Once the customer buys your book, they’ll get it in the mail (if they order the print version), or download the ebook to their ebook reading device in Kindle format (if they bought it from Amazon) or EPUB format (if they bought it in any other store).